hjhopp/frameshift/wishlist.md

 1. Locally if no wish to sign up
 2. Option to sync with a cloud service
 3. Export to user-friendly .pdf or .zip
+4. GDPR compliance
+    - Encryption
+    - Data protection
+    - Communicating this to a user...
+    - Make it easy to give a user everything we have saved

 ## Social